 Here are four critical turning points in the growth of any small business, along with suggestions on how you can prepare for them.
 Just like your customers, these stages could show up at once and swamp your decision-making process, so now’s the perfect time to put the right gears into motion.

 After the relatively intense period of the business launch, you will start settling into a routine.
 There are still fires to put out and business basics you need to find funding for, but this stage requires you to work toward a larger goal.
 The business needs to grow and operate more profitably.
 Cash flow analysis and financing options should be at the top of your agenda.

 Stage Two: Hiring Your 20th Employee

 This is the big one.
 Your 20th hire changes your tax status from a small business to a “medium to larger employer” in the assessment of the ATO.
 That also means you are required by law to start meeting the SuperStream requirements, which involve the superannuation system for your employees.
-Due to the complexity of these issues, accountants in Sydney are the best ones to guide you on what you need to do at this stage.
+Due to the complexity of these issues,tax professionals are the best ones to guide you on what you need to do at this stage.